michelcrypt4d4mus/pdfalyzer/README.md

 ```

 ### What It Do
-1. **Generate summary format as well as in depth visualizations of a PDF's tree structure**[^1] with helpful color themes that conceptually link objects of similar type.
+1. **Generate in depth visualizations of a PDF's tree structure**[^1] that give you a complete picture of all of the PDF's internal objects and the links between them.
 See [the examples below](#example-output) to get an idea.
-1. **Display text representations of the PDF's embedded binary data**.
-Adobe calls these "streams" and they hold things like images, fonts, etc.
 1. **Scan for malicious content** both with all the PDF related [YARA](https://github.com/VirusTotal/yara-python) rules I could dig up as well as in-depth scans of the embedded compressed binaries.
 Some tools don't decompress those binaries before scanning.
-1. **Show the results of attempting to decode suspicious byte patterns with many differente character encodings.** Several encodings are configured as defaults to try but [the `chardet` library](https://github.com/chardet/chardet) is also leveraged to attempt to detect the encoding.
+1. **Forcibly decode suspicious byte patterns with many different character encodings.** [`chardet`](https://github.com/chardet/chardet) is leveraged to attempt to guess the encoding but no matter what `chardet` thinks the results of forcing the bytes into an encoding will be displayed.
 1. **Be used as a library for your own PDF related code.** All[^2] the inner PDF objects are guaranteed to be available in a searchable tree data structure.
-1. **Ease the extraction of all the binary data in a PDF** (fonts, images, etc) to separate files for further analysis.
-(The heavy lifting is actually done by [Didier Stevens's tools](#installing-didier-stevenss-pdf-analysis-tools) - the pdfalyzer automates what would otherwise be a lot of typing into a single command.)

 If you're looking for one of these things this may be the tool for you.